garretpatten/readme-check/README.md

 # readme-check
-A GitHub Action to verify my preferred README formatting
+A GitHub Action to verify my preferred README format